SidoPillai/blockchain/README.md

 Dishonest Delegate
 In this case, the chosen Speaker is honest but there are Dishonest Delegates in the system meaning even if they receive a proposal for new block that is faulty, they can say it is valid.
 If it is a minority of delegates that are dishonest, the block will not make it and new speaker is elected.

+## Wallets
+Blockchain identities are made up of a few important tools like wallets, addresses, and keys.
+Not only are there a few of these different tools creating our identity, it's also possible to implement them in different ways.

+### Key Terms
+Non-deterministic Wallet: (random wallets) A wallet where private keys are generated from random numbers.

+Deterministic Wallet: A wallet where addresses, private keys, and public keys can be traced back to their original seed words.

+Hierarchical Deterministic Wallet: An advanced type of deterministic wallet that contains keys derived in a tree structure.